 The Ke’anae Peninsula was created from an immense lava flow originating from Haleakala Crater.
-Today it is home to a few local residents, taro fields, world class fishing, and great photo opportunities of the North Shore’s powerful waves crashing against Maui’s black, jagged, lava rocks.
+Today it is home to a few local residents, taro fields, animals grazing and world class fishing.
+It’s known for it’s striking photo opportunities of the North Shore’s powerful waves crashing against Maui’s black, jagged lava rocks.

 The Church that Survived a Tsunami

-The waves that hit Maui Island, Hawaii topped 35 feet, or 12 meters, but near the tsunami’s epicenter the waves topped 35 meters, or over 100 feet.
-There was no tsunami warning system in the Pacific at the time, so Hawaii was caught completely off guard.
-No one saw it coming.
-Maui island alone lost 20 children and 4 teachers to the wave, a huge loss for a village as small has Ke’anae’s.
+The waves hit Maui hard, topping 35 feet, (or 12 meters), as they came ashore.
+However, near the tsunami’s epicenter the waves topped 35 meters, or over 100 feet.
+There was no tsunami warning system in the Pacific at the time, so Hawaii was caught completely off-guard.
+Absolutely no one saw it coming.
+Sadly, there were 20 children and 4 teachers stolen by the wave, a huge loss for such a small village like Ke’anae.

-The only positive outcome from this tragedy was the development and implementation of the Pacific Tsunami Warning Center which was, and still is, headquartered on Ewa Beach on Oahu, Hawaii.
+The most positive outcome from this tragedy was the development and implementation of the Pacific Tsunami Warning Center which was, and still is, headquartered on Ewa Beach on Oahu, Hawaii.
+The system is still in place today, keeping the residents of Hawaii safe.